At the same time, when you're staring hundreds (or thousands) of photos in the face, it's not exactly the easiest undertaking!

 5. CHOOSE YOUR METHOD

 I have to say that if I were trying to get on top of my photos and get them published and I were a few years behind and feeling anxious about getting caught up, I would DEFINITELY do it family-yearbook style.
-And I would use a template similar to this one below.
-With a template, the design is already done, and because it's chronological, it's so NEATLY ORGANIZED that it would be easy for me to just go back through my photos and plug them right into this book!!
+Because it's chronological, it's so NEATLY ORGANIZED that it would be easy for me to just go back through my photos and plug them right into this book!!

 Whichever method you choose, do what makes the most sense to you.